Deprecate each_with_index and each_with_object in favor of with_index and with_object

 Forgive me if this has been brought up recently, but I couldn't find any discussion on it.

-Updated by trans (Thomas Sawyer) over 5 years ago
+Updated by trans (Thomas Sawyer) about 6 years ago

 If Functors* (https://bugs.ruby-lang.org/issues/6594) could be built into the language proper, then what you suggest should be possible with essentially no performance penalties at all.